rockettheme/docs/Docs/joomla/templates/omnicron/demo_module_4.md

 ---
-title: Omnicron: Recreating the Demo - Our Partn
+title: Omnicron: Recreating the Demo - Our Partners
-description: Your Guide to Recreating Elements of the Omnicron Template for Joomla
+description: Your Guide to Recreating Elements of the Omnicron Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/omnicron:Omnicron

 ---